A collection of wonderful blogs I follow

 - It’s called GREOLE by Gregory Long.
 We share the same faith too!

 How about getting help to organize your home or life?
 I need to increase my abilities in that area.
 Carrie is a professional organizer and has a blog called ClarityCo on this important subject.
-As a former Health visitor I always enjoyed to visit families whose homes were clean and in order.
-Somehow it was so much easier to concentrate on the subjects we talked about. ( I did my best to be just as engaged in other kind of homes though.
+As a former Health visitor, I always enjoyed visiting families whose homes were clean and in order.
+Somehow it was so much easier to concentrate on the subjects we talked about.
+(I did my best to be just as engaged in other kinds of homes though.
 I just admit that order made an impact on me and is less stressing.

 I follow bloggers who are sharing their lives honestly.
 By that I mean I learn from people who have gone through tragedies and still want to live and be a resource for other people.
 Such one is Debbie Sue (Sarah).
 She loves nature and life in a National Park in the United States of America.
 She lost her only son some years ago and is struggling with her health.